benjamincharity/CSS-Guidelines/README.md

 ## Overrides & Fallbacks

 Use [Modernizr.js](http://modernizr.com/) to test for features when needed.
 Use the classes provided by Modernizr to set fallbacks or overrides for specific feature sets.

 Place these styles at the end of the related stylesheet.
-For example, if you are editing a styleheet called `footer.scss` and you need to write a specific style for touch enabled devices, place the override at the bottom of `footer.scss`.
+For example, if you are editing a styleheet called `footer.scss` and you need to write a specific style for touch enabled devices, place the override at the bottom of `footer.scss`

 ## CSS Resets